 GDI’s work focuses on three primary areas.
 First is our neutral, independent, transparent index of a website’s risk of disinforming readers.
 We employ cutting edge artificial intelligence combined with thorough analyses of journalistic practice to best serve and inform advertisers, the ad tech industry, search and social media companies, and researchers.

 Second is our independent, non-profit open source intelligence (OSINT) hub, which tracks disinformation and extremism across platforms online.
-We serve a broad array of governments, NGOs, online platforms and media.
+We serve a broad array of NGOs, ad tech intermediaries and online platforms.

 Third is our policy team that provides data and research to support policy makers in governments, regulatory bodies and platforms around the world.

 The core output of the Disinformation Index is our Dynamic Exclusion List (DEL) of global news publications rated high risk for disinformation.
-The DEL contains the worst offending websites and apps across multiple countries and languages and is continually updated to capture new disinformation sources and narratives.
-Ad tech companies and platforms can license GDI data to disrupt and downrank these worst offenders, thus disrupting the ad-funded disinformation business model.
+The DEL contains the highest risk websites and apps across multiple countries and languages and is continually updated to capture new disinformation sources and narratives.
+Ad tech companies and platforms can license GDI data to make more informed choices about their online ad purchases.

 GDI’s Media Buying Audits provide in-depth analysis of a brand’s media buying strategy and assess the level of exposure to disinformation.
 The audits provide advertisers with metrics and qualitative analysis of advertising placements and include actionable recommendations tailored to brand values and corporate social responsibility goals.